$http Class

 });

-are callback-chains that can
+pre and post are callback-chains that can

-1. Modify the config before a request (in case of pre
+1. Modify the config before a request (in case of pre)

-2. Modify the response (in case of post
+2. Modify the response (in case of post)

 To add callbacks simply push them to the array.
 It's up to you to manage the chain and add/remove functions from the array.

-The function itself will receive the config for the request (for pre
+The function itself will receive the config for the request (for pre)

-).
+or the response (for post).
 The functions in the chain will receive

 the return value from the previous function as input.
 The first function